-AV Concepts and Rezin8 have been incorporating technology into events from their very inception.
+AV Concepts has been incorporating technology into events from their very inception.
 One of the important things to do is incorporate tech in a relevant way.
 It’s not just about pulling gear from a shelf and setting up some AV.
-It’s about creating an experience with the technology in ways the make a message come alive.
+It’s about supporting an experience with the technology in ways the make a message come alive.
 These teams do just that.
-And they strive to bring the message to the forefront, and use technology to support that.
+And they strive to bring the message to the forefront, and use technology to elevate that.
 Because it’s not about showing off something high tech.
 It’s about showing off your brand, your concept–your idea.

 AV Concepts Solutions Engineer Eric Seyler has seen many hours in client brainstorming sessions.
 “Sometimes planning comes down to what you can do with your budget.
 Adding technology doesn’t always have to be expensive, but execution of technology, no matter what the cost should make sense.”
 Relevant event tech isn’t always about what you can afford.
 It’s about using it to support your message.
 And if you happen find that magical sweet spot, your event experience takes off.
 The proper message is delivered to your audience.
 And the technology to deliver that message is what takes the experience to the next level.

 AV Concepts has specialized in lifting experiences for clients of all shapes and sizes.
 At this past years’ InfoComm 2017 event, AV Concepts partnered up with Epson to show off Epson’s annual innovation to the rest of the AV professional industry.
 Epson wanted to showcase their projectors in a different light.
 They wanted to show projection mapping on moving 3d objects.
 Instead of showing off their projectors in typical fashion, what better way to show this kind of movement than with a moving 3-dimensional screen.